-"That You Would Come" - Isa 64:1-8
+"A Spark of Hope" - Isa 64:1-8

-As I first began to consider the scriptural passages for today it was the passage from Isaiah that we heard a few minutes ago that seemed to really connect with the world as we know it today.
+That passage from Isaiah that we heard a few minutes ago really seems to connect with the world as we know it today, doesn't it?.
 Just as it was for the people of Israel somewhere around 550 BC our time can also seem pretty bleak.
-With the winter solstice only three weeks away we are rapidly approaching the shortest and darkest day of the year, and if that isn't a bleak enough reminder of winter we even have snow on the ground in Vancouver in November!
+With the winter solstice only three weeks away we are rapidly approaching the shortest and darkest day of the year.
 Perhaps even darker however is the sense we often feel that the church - and the Christian faith - is losing ground in our society.
-The relatively recently-embraced religion of science (and especially biology as Douglas Todd points out in Saturday's Sun) provides the secular world with a colourful and deterministic (albeit it invalid) 'justification' for claiming there is no God.
+The relatively recently-embraced religion of science provides the secular world with a colourful and deterministic (albeit it invalid) 'justification' for claiming there is no God.
+Civility toward one another has been replaced by vitriolic attacks on 'social' media.
+Any sense of reasonableness and realism in politics has disappeared down a rabbit hole.
 Our celebration of the Christmas nativity has been forcibly taken over by reindeer and Santa's and tinsel and trees and mall sales (although if we're being honest we do have to admit our Christmas did take over and borrow from a number of secular festivals!)
 But there's another reason that the Isaiah passage connects with our situation today and that is the certainty of hope that comes from faith in God.
 Let's take a look at both their situation and ours and see if you agree with me.